-Blending and reading words High frequency words why, which, what, by, very, look, said, yes, too look.
-Allow them to highlight the learnt letter sounds in story books, magazines / newspapers etc. Model and encourage your child to read and write simple words by sounding out the letter sounds and blending them to make words -rainbow, jellyfish, coach, doctor, zebra, relief, breeze, etc. Encourage your child to explore tricky words through games and songs.
-Ensure that they follow the Look, Cover, Write and Check method to develop mastery over the tricky words.
-Set 4 words Let's blend and read Mathematics Composition In practical activities, adds one and subtract one with numbers to 10.
+Blending and reading of words in letter and sound book.
+High-frequency words- will, when, why, which, what, by, very, look, said, yes, too look.
+Mathematics Composition To add and subtract 2 numbers up to 10.
+Measures Is increasingly able to order and sequence events using everyday language related to time.
 Help your child to understand that five fingers on each hand make a total of ten fingers altogether, or that two rows of three eggs in the box make six eggs altogether.
-Adding https://youtu.be/pwQKugrFm JQ Encourage your child to make up their own word problems for other children to solve.
+Encourage your child to make up their own word problems for other children to solve.
 Like: I have three balls and dad gave me 2 more.
 How, many balls do I have altogether?
-Add and take away Encourage them to use counters.
+Encourage them to use counters.
 Keep counters on a table within easy reach.
-52 Cardinality: Engages in subitising numbers to four and maybe five.
-Write the numerals on each end of the wooden pegs Encourage your child to match the numeral on the wooden peg to the correct number of objects.
-Share with them ways to show a number in different ways.
-Challenge them by setting a timer - how fast they can match the pegs to their correct spots on the ring.
-Subitising SUBITIZING clip cards Free Measures Is increasingly able to order and sequence events using everyday language related to time.
+You can use spoons, forks, pulses as counters.
 Talk about time E.g. (what time you wake up, lunch time, dinnertime.)
 Encourage children to identify the time to go to bed, watch T.V for a given time, time to play and read.
-Noting Advances and Funning Prizes for I Understanding The world Encourage and help your child to make a picture collage of them https://youtu.be/us8SIthe World Look closely at similarities, differences, patterns and changes in nature. holidays and share and talk about their experiences with friends and peers.
+Additing 2 + 2=3 Time Talk Understanding the World People and communities Knows about similarities and differences between themselves and others, and among families, communities, cultures and traditions.
+Encourage and help your child to make a picture collage of their holidays and share and talk about their experiences with friends and peers.
 Ask them How the place they visited is different from Dubai?
 Visit the zoo or park Encourage children to find more information about their favourite animal, or plant bird and make a picture book of it.
-Talk to them how animals or plants w9n20 People and communities Knows about similarities and differences between themselves and others, and among families, communities, cultures and traditions. are different to each other.
-Talk about different festivals and how you are going to celebrate and what are the gifts you are going to buy for your family.
+Talk to them how animals or plants are different to each other.
+Dubai Safari Park Culture and Beliefs The world Looks closely at similarities, differences, patterns and changes.
+Technology Talk about different festivals and how you are going to celebrate and what are the gifts you are going to buy for your family.
 Share photographs and videos with your child of their festivals or any other customs or routines and talk about why and what is happening.

-Culture and Beliefs Technology Completes a simple program on electronic devices.
-Encourage your child to use "Microsoft Draw" to draw a different kinds of dinosaurs etc. Play computer games where your child needs to drag and drop pictures etc. Expressive Art and Design Creating with materials: Uses their increasing knowledge and understanding of tools and materials to explore their interests and inquiries and develop their thinking.
-Encourage them to use toilet rolls, and empty biscuit packs to make 3D animals, trees, plants, and draw/paint to complete the zoo.
+Completes a simple program on electronic devices.
+Encourage your child to use "Microsoft Draw" to draw a different kind of dinosaurs etc. Play computer games where your child needs to drag and drop pictures etc. Expressive Art and Design Creating with materials: Uses their increasing knowledge and understanding of tools and materials to explore their interests and inquiries and develop their thinking.
+Being imaginative and expressive: Encourage them to use toilet rolls, and empty biscuit packs to make 3D animals, trees, plants, and draw/paint to complete the zoo.
 Encourage your child to make 3D models.
 Use different materials to experiment with texture-use sand, twigs, and dried leaves to create the zoo setting.
-EGO L BODIETRY Being imaginative and expressive: Creates representations of both imaginary and real-life ideas, events, people and objects Encourage your child to make music using glasses, steel and melamine bowls etc. Allow them to make musical instruments using junk material like rubber bands bottles, marbles, pebbles, beans, sand, pulses, empty boxes, empty boxes rubber bands etc.
+EGO Į SUTTENIA BUTTENIA Introduces a storyline or narrative into their play.
+Encourage your child to make music using glasses, steel and melamine bowls etc. Allow them to make musical instruments using junk material like rubber bands bottles, marbles, pebbles, beans, sand, pulses, empty boxes, empty boxes rubber bands etc.